geanders/test_directory/tidy_text.md

 that tidyverse packages work together naturally, and once you’ve mastered one, you have a head start on mastering the others."
 [Tidy tools manifesto]

 As a result, the tidyverse collection of tools is pretty easy to learn, compared to other sets of functions in scripting languages, and pretty easy to expand your knowledge of once you know some of its functions.
-Several people who teach R programming now focus on first teaching the tidyverse, given these characteristics, and it's often a first focus for online courses and workshops on R programming.
+Several people who teach R programming now focus on first teaching the tidyverse, given these characteristics [Teach the tidyverse; Teaching R to New Users], and it's often a first focus for online courses and workshops on R programming.
 Since it's main data structure is the "tidy data" structure, it's often well worth recording data in this format so that all these tools can easily be used to explore and model the data.

+> "All our code is underpinned by the principles of tidy data, the grammar of data manipulation, and the tidyverse R packages developed by Wickham.
+This deliberate philosophy for thinking about data helped bridge our scientific questions with the data processing required to get there, and the readability and conciseness of tidyverse operations makes our data analysis read more as a story arc.
+Operations require less syntax---which can mean fewer potential errors that are easier to identify---and they can be chained together, minimizing intermediate steps and data objects that can cause clutter and confusion.
+The tidyverse tools for wrangling data have expedited our transformation as coders and made R less intimidating to learn."
+[Our path to better science]

+## Using tidyverse tools with data in the "tidy data" format

 The tidyverse includes tools for many of the tasks you might need to do while managing and working with experimental data.
 When you download